Co-ownership is an excellent way to purchase and maintain a property for a fraction of the cost.

 Co-ownership does not mean you'll be living with your co-owner!

 You may be asking, how is this all possible?

 Tenants In Common

 Hasn't Tenants In Common been around for a long time?
 Yes, it definitely has.
-It was actually introduced in Australia in 1962 by Sir Robert Richard Torrens.
+It was actually introduced to Australia in 1858 by Sir Robert Richard Torrens.

 You see the title structure is only just part of what makes a successful co-ownership relationship.

 The other half is an iron tight co-ownership agreement.

 The purpose of a Co-Ownership Agreement is to set out each parties legal rights and obligations.
 It also addresses any foreseeable issues and provides means of dealing with them.